JimenezDiana/bank_Api/README.md

 # Api Bank by Diana Jiménez

-In this java project I built a banking system where exists <b>three types of users</b>:
+In this java project I built a banking system where there are <b>three types of users</b>:
  * Admins
  * Users
  * Account Holders